pensjonatus/flash-fiction/blog/last-man-on-earth-2.md

 ---
-title: 'Last Man on Earth'
+title: Last Man on Earth
 date: '2015-11-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Last man on Earth, alone in a room.
 What would he do?